johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-01-typescript-eslint-with-jsdoc-js/index.md

 - it tells the TypeScript compiler not to emit any files with the `noEmit` option (as we're only using TypeScript for type checking - we will have no files output)
 - it tells the TypeScript compiler to run in strict mode with the `strict` option - I'm going all on for type checking; you may want to be more selective

-Finally we need to add a script to our `package.json` to run the TypeScript compiler:
+Finally we need to add a script to our `package.json` to typecheck our codebase with the TypeScript compiler:

 ```json
   "scripts": {